 The CAUL Hub is undertaking four major research projects in the areas of Air Quality, Urban Greening, Liveable Urban Systems and Urban Biodiversity.
 Underlying all of these is a fifth project providing a framework for gathering, testing and presenting high-quality data sources.
 All five research projects of the CAUL Hub will be focused on the needs of end-users and tied to specific outcomes, such as the development of a Clean Air Plan for Western Sydney and Green Cities Blueprints.
 More information about these outcomes can be found on the Practical Research page.
+See here for recent updates on the progress of each of these projects.

 For information about collaboration on specific projects please contact the Project Leader.
 For further information about collaboration with CAUL in general please contact Dr Cathy Oke, Knowledge Broker.